Portugal country brief

 In the meantime the Portuguese economy has been in continuous recession since 2010.
 The economy shrank by around 3.2% in 2012 and is expected to contract by a similar amount in 2013, returning to weak growth levels in 2015 at the earliest.
 Unemployment is now around 17.7%, compared to 8% in 2007.

 Foreign trade and investment

 Portugal’s principle export destinations and import sources are Spain, Germany and France.
+The EU makes up 74% of Portugal’s export market and 73% of its imports.
 The United States, Brazil and Angola are Portugal's most important non-EU trading partners.
-The main Portuguese exports are machinery and equipment, as well as transportation materials and mineral fuels.
+The main Portuguese exports are machinery and equipment, as well as vehicles, vessels and aircraft.

 EU Member States are the main sources of foreign direct investment (FDI), particularly Luxembourg, Spain, the United Kingdom, France, the Netherlands and Germany.
 Investment promotion remains a high priority for the government, as well as exporting to overseas markets.
 Nowadays economic diplomacy is one of the major goals of Portuguese foreign policy.
 In 2011, the Portuguese Agency for Investment and External Trade (Agência Para o Investimento e Commercio Externo Portuguesa) was placed under the umbrella of the Portuguese Ministry of Foreign Affairs.
 Portugal wants to diversify its traditional business partners, focusing more on the Middle East, Asia and Latin America.
 It is also seeking to attract investment involving technology transfer in sectors like information and communications technologies, biotechnology and renewable sources of energy.